Creamy Tahini Dressing with Turmeric

 This is the easiest version of it but if you want to ring the changes then you can make these small adjustments.

 Switch out for yoghurt.
-I mentioned this above but you could switch out the plant-based milk for a plant-based coconut yoghurt instead.
+You could also switch out the plant-based milk for a plant-based coconut yoghurt instead.
 This makes the sauce thicker and a little tangier.
-Lovely as a dipping sauce.
+Lovely as a spreadable dip where it can replace mayonnaise or houmous in most meals.

 Add avocado.
 You need half an avocado for this recipe, just blend it in with everything else for a really creamy sauce.
-Add coriander for a guac alternative.
+Add coriander for a guacamole alternative.

 Whipped Butternut Squash Dip is a deliciously simple vegan appetiser If you are looking for a break from the usual houmous option then this gorgeous dip is legume free, dairy-free, nut-free and sesame-free so ideal for dietary restrictions and a cinch to make.